shefihu/cardinfra-assessment/README.md

 This project is a React application built with TypeScript and Vite.
 It serves as an assessment project and demonstrates the use of modern front-end technologies, including React, Vite, TailwindCSS, and Chart.js.

+## Demo Access

+To access the dashboard in the deployed demo:

+1. You will be navigated to the login page
+2. Enter any text in the username field
+3. Enter any text in the password field
+4. Click the "Login" button to view the dashboard

+Note: This is a demo application with simulated authentication.
+No real authentication is performed, and any credentials will work to access the dashboard.

 ## Features

 - **React + TypeScript**: A robust combination for building scalable and type-safe applications.